Saturday 6th December 2025, East Dean Village Hall, Eastbourne, BN20 0DR

 There will not be an official sweeper vehicle in operation during the event to collect runners that can no longer continue.
 We will do all we can to help, but there is often a long waiting time for this, and there is only so much we can do to support runners in this situation.
 It is essentially the runner’s responsibility to plan ahead in the situation they do have to drop out of the race, to arrange support and transport to get home.
 Our main priority when runners drop out is with runners still in the race.
 We will do what we can to help but, please plan ahead for this by arranging your own transport and it is mandatory to bring cash and a bank card for local transport/taxi.
 If we are able to arrange transportation it will only be able to take you to nearby aid stations, local transport locations etc. It will not be able to take you to the finish line unless you decide to drop out late into the race and the journey is not too far.

 Runners will also have the option of leaving a finish line bag at registration.
 This is limited to one bag per runner.
-Please ensure the bag is clearly marked with your name and bib number.
+Please ensure the bag is clearly marked with your name and Race Number (bib number)

 The course is predominantly on easy going trails with small road sections as well.
 At the time of year the race takes place the ground should be soft, wet, muddy and even frozen.
 We therefore suggest that trail shoes with a moderate to aggressive grip are suitable.
 We will send more details out during race week to confirm the underfoot conditions.